 Second, it regularizes the amount of damage going in and going out.
 It solves the d12 issue – okay, yeah you could roll a 12, but you could also roll a 1, 2, or 3.
 In play the huge fucking axe seems better but in reality there are like four lackluster damage rolls, and then six decent ones, and two good ones.
 Now players won’t be disappointed by crap damage rolls, because 1 damage isn’t crap anymore, and they’ll appreciate the 50-50 chance to deal an extra damage.

+This is sort of a dumb trick but it seems like one that’ll increase player satisfaction a lot.
 Note that average damages relative to the max HP and such remain pretty much unaltered.
 I didn’t actually thoroughly check this, just did a few quick calculations, and it only starts to really matter at the higher end; the average damage between d6 and d12 doubles in the old system, but only increases by half in the new.
-But regulating the damage of high die may be preferable, so it doesn’t bother me.
+But regulating the damage of high dice may be preferable, so it doesn’t bother me.

 I’m also realizing that a lot of this makes more sense in the context of the health system I’m thinking about (don’t get hit points vs meat points, actually a fairly well explored mechanic already) so that’ll be the next post.